Maria-Lisa/alx-system_engineering-devops/0x00-shell_basics/README.md

-Script that prints the absolute path of the current working directory
+script that switches the current user to the user